iyves/iyves.github.io/Ethics.md

 # CS305 - Ethical, Social, and Legal Implications of Computing

-## On the topic of internet control and regulation
+#Blog post 1: On the topic of internet control and regulation

-A group of researchers from Checkpoint recently got ahold of an alleged North Korean antivirus software from 2013.
+**By Yves Wienecke**
+January 13, 2019

+## SiliVaccine

-Twitter user Martyn Williams was sent an e-mail with the software attached and laced with additinal malware from a person claiming to work as a software engineer at a Japanese security company.
-Williams then forwarded the software, named *실리왁찐 (SiliVaccine)* to Checkpoint researchers.
+Twitter user Martyn Williams was sent an e-mail with and alleged North Korean antivirus software from 2013 attached and laced with additinal malware from a person claiming to work as a software engineer at a Japanese security company.
+Williams then forwarded the software, named *실리왁찐 (SiliVaccine)* to Checkpoint researchers, who took it to their labs for research and analysis.

 <img alt="Email with North Korean antivirus attached" src="https://media.kasperskydaily.com/wp-content/uploads/sites/85/2019/01/09104304/35c3-dprk-antivirus-slide-1.jpg" width="50%"/>